Take Action at the Cancer Center

 On the other hand, malignant (cancerous) tumors do invade nearby tissues.
 As they grow, cells from malignant tumors can break off and enter the blood or lymph system (a major part of your immune system), travel to other places in your body, and form new tumors.

-Cancer cells differ from normal cells in many ways, including:
+Cancer cells differ from normal cells in many ways.
+For instance:

 - They are less specialized, meaning they don’t mature into distinct cell types (such as a bone cell) that have a specific function.